Resident Evil 2: Development restarted

 Few assets from Resident Evil 1.5 could be recycled, as the principal locations in the final build had been made to look more extravagant and artistic, based on photographs taken of the interiors of Western-style buildings in Japanese cities.
 The environments were created on SGI O2 computers, and each background took two or three weeks to render.
 The maximum number of zombies displayed on the screen at one time was limited to seven, making it possible to use 450 polygons for the comparatively detailed models of Leon and Claire.
-The protagonists, instead of being given visible wounds, were made to limp slowly upon receiving heavy damage.
+The protagonists, instead of being given visible wounds, were made to limp upon receiving heavy damage.
 Other than the graphics, one of the most important new features is the "Zapping System", which was partly inspired by Back to the Future Part II, a time travel-themed film sequel that offers a different perspective on the story of the original film.
 The voice-overs by the all-Canadian cast of Resident Evil 2 were recorded before the actual cutscenes were completed, with each of the actors selected from a roster of ten people per role.
 Thereafter, the full-motion videos (FMVs) were created by filming stop-motion animations of action figures, which were then rendered to completed pictures with computer graphics (CG) tools.
 Ada is the only main character not to appear in a pre-rendered cutscene, as her model could not be finished in time.

 Regional releases required several changes.
 The North American version contains more violent game over screens, which were removed from the Japanese Biohazard 2.
 Resident Evil 2 was made more difficult (and thus longer-playing) than its Japanese equivalent to prevent short-term rentals from affecting U.S. sales.